stickystyle/absrefined/README.md

 ## Overview

-Many audiobook chapter markers, especially those imported from external sources, aren't precisely aligned with the actual chapter beginnings (often indicated by spoken chapter titles or distinct pauses).
-This tool aims to fix that.
+Somtimes audiobook chapter markers imported from external sources, aren't precisely aligned with the actual chapter beginnings (often indicated by spoken chapter titles or distinct pauses), this tool aims to fix that.
+This tool was a weekend project for me to experiment with the hyped Cursor.AI development tool.

 ABSRefined offers two interfaces: